terwer/siyuan-plugin-publisher/README.md

 ![](./help/help_2.png)

+(4) If a platform configuration is incomplete, you can disable the platform configuration, then delete the platform and add it again.

 If you still can't use this step after this step, [New issue](https://github.com/terwer/siyuan-plugin-publisher/issues/new) is welcome.

 **This tip will be removed after the stable release.**